 Factors affecting Wisconsin car insurance rates in 2026

-Wisconsin consistently sees a high volume of deer-related collisions, especially in fall and early winter.
-Animal impacts generally fall under comprehensive coverage, so it’s an important piece if you drive outside city centers or commute on darker roads.
+Wisconsin consistently ranks among the top states for deer-related crashes, especially in fall and early winter.
+Comprehensive coverage typically pays for animal impacts, so it’s an important layer if you drive outside city centers or commute on darker two-lane roads.

 Uninsured drivers